7 Best Healthy Meals for College Students on a Budget

 - Black bean soup – grab some chicken stock and boil it with some frozen veggies, cumin, chili powder, and noodles.
 Dump in a can of black beans (liquid and all) and cook for another few minutes.
 Totally optional but you can top it with some shredded cheese and crumpled up tortilla chips for an extra bit of oomph.

-Cooking healthy college meals doesn’t have to be hard.
+Cooking healthy college meals doesn’t have to be hard – whether you’re cooking a delicious feast, trying to bulk up on the cheap, or just rustling up some basic sustenance.
 With some simple tweaks here and there, it’s possible.
-You got this.
+You got this!